IoT in agriculture

 IoT could change that.
 By having sensors in the field which send small amounts of data back periodically, farmers can have much more detailed information at their fingertips.
 This could be data on the soil, the location of equipment or electricity usage.

-As part of the 5G RuralDorset project, Wessex Internet is deploying over 40 different 5G-enabled sensors across three farms.
+As part of the 5G RuralDorset project, Wessex Internet has deployed over 40 different 5G-enabled sensors across three farms.
 Partnering with FMEC, a farm software provider, the internet provider is experimenting with how best to collect and visualise data for farmers.

 Also collaborating with the Vodafone Group, Wessex Internet is aiming to reduce the cost of these sensors for the farmer.
 By developing a completely new connectivity device, Wessex Internet hopes its experience with farms will ensure that farmers have sensors which are reliable, useful and rugged.